fxsitecompat/www.fxsitecompat.dev/content/docs/2018/moz-document-support-has-been-dropped-except-for-empty-url-prefix.md

     - "/en-CA/docs/2015/moz-document-support-will-be-dropped/"
     - "/en-CA/docs/2018/moz-document-has-been-dropped/"
 ---
 The [`@-moz-document`](https://developer.mozilla.org/docs/Web/CSS/@document) rule is no longer available from Web content since it could be used by attackers for CSS injection to steal private data in the URL of third-party sites.
-Firefox users are still able to use this rule in their user stylesheet to personalize the browsing experience.
+Firefox users are still able to use this rule in the user stylesheet to personalize their browsing experience.

 The at-rule support has already been removed from Nightly and early Beta/DevEdition as of Firefox 59, and removed from all the channels with Firefox 61.

 An exception is the empty `url-prefix` function that has been used as a [CSS hack targeting Firefox](https://css-tricks.com/snippets/css/css-hacks-targeting-firefox/).
-It continues to be parsed on the Release channel to avoid breakages but will be removed in the near future once major compatibility issue are solved.
+It continues to be parsed on the Release channel to avoid breakages but will be removed in the near future once major compatibility issues are solved.